Keto Berry Smoothie

 How To Make A Keto Berry Smoothie

-Expert Tip: If you don't want to use all cauliflower rice, you can use ¼ cup of spinach and ¼ cup of cauliflower rice together.
-You'll still be getting lots of nutrients, and it doesn't affect the flavor.
-The reason I didn't do this for all of my photos of because the spinach plus mixed berries made the smoothie an interesting shade of green.
-Not the most eye appeal but it really was delicious.
+If you don’t want to use all cauliflower rice, you can use 1/4 cup of spinach (or other mild leafy greens) and 1/4 cup of cauliflower rice together.
+You’ll still be getting lots of nutrients, and it doesn’t affect the flavor.

-- If you prefer a thicker smoothie, opt for frozen fruit.
+- Extra Thick – If you prefer a thick smoothie, opt for frozen fruit.
 Frozen fruit tends to make the smoothie more frothy too.
-Plus, you can get frozen fruit year-round and don't have to worry about finding it in season.
+Plus, you can get frozen fruit year-round and don’t have to worry about finding it in season.

 Not at all!
 I promise.
 The other flavors in this keto berry smoothie hide the fact that this has cauliflower rice entirely.
 If you are on a low carb diet instead of a keto diet you can choose to use all berries but on strict keto that would probably be too many carbs.
 Using a bit of a mild-flavored vegetable such as cauliflower is a great alternative.